 Active Stability Control (ASC) – Mitsubishi

-Unfortunately, you can't have ESC fitted if your car doesn't have it as the system is installed and tailored to each model’s characteristics.
+You can't have ESC fitted if your car doesn't have it as the system is installed and tailored to each model’s characteristics.

 What is the difference between ESC and ESP?

-There isn’t any difference between electronic stability programme (ESP) and ESC except in name.
+There isn’t any difference the between electronic stability programme (ESP) and ESC except in name.
 They both offer the same safety features.

 You shouldn’t turn off the ESC, especially on public roads.
 It’s considered dangerous to do so.